 RN Refresher Course

 This course meets the State of Washington’s and the State of Alaska’s requirements for re-entry into practice for nurses who have allowed their license to lapse or become inactive for longer than 3 years and/or are required by the state board of nursing.
 This course is also for nurses who have an active license, wishing to return to a clinical position, and would like a review of nursing theory and the opportunity to practice and refresh their nursing skills.

 - Self-directed online review of medical/surgical nursing theory & pharmacology

-- 2-day live session of health assessment & skills review (HASR) located on the Spokane campus
+- 2-day live session for Skills Review Immersion on the Spokane campus

 - 160 hours of clinical experience with a facility in your area